Mitigation Overview

 An RTBH Mitigation in Kentik involves using BGP to instruct devices that are part of a mitigation platform to redirect traffic destined for a given “target” IP/CIDR.
 To mitigate traffic to a given target, both of the following must be true:

-• The BGP session between Kentik and each device assigned to the mitigation platform (see Configure Platform Devices), which is set on the BGP tab of Edit Device dialog in Settings » Networking Devices (see Device BGP Settings), must be established in the same address family (Ipv4 or Ipv6) as the target IP/CIDR of the traffic that will be mitigated.
+• The BGP session between Kentik and each device assigned to the mitigation platform (see Configure Platform Devices), which is set on the BGP tab of Edit Device dialog in Settings » Networking Devices (see Device BGP Settings), must be established in the same address family (IPv4 or IPv6) as the target IP/CIDR of the traffic that will be mitigated.

-• The address family (Ipv4 or Ipv6) of the Next Hop setting of the RTBH mitigation method (see RTBH Method Details) must match that of the target IP/CIDR.
+• The address family (IPv4 or IPv6) of the Next Hop setting of the RTBH mitigation method (see RTBH Method Details) must match that of the target IP/CIDR.

 Kentik applies the above requirements as follows: